emilylackershire/texteditor/README.md

 insert is O(n)

 Justification:
 To simulate a text editor with strings, we are essentially just spliting the string up into a substrings on either side of where the cursor should be.
-It does not have any for loops or repitition, so it will have a consistent time that it will run for, which is n.
+It will have a consistent time that it will run for, which is n.
+It cannot get faster most of the time in the way gap buffer can.

+## Analysis of Gap Buffer

+relevant inputs:
+ - char ch that is being added to the gap buffer

+critical operations:
+ - when a new input is added to the gap buffer and the buffer is expanded: newGapBuffer[i] = gapBuffer[i]; This will take the most possible time in the gap bufffer, when we don't have to expand it, then it will be quicker.

+Mathematical model:
+Y = x

+Big-O:
+O(n)

+Justification:
+This is coming from the fact that sometimes we will have to expand the buffer and essentially re-insert things.
+This will require us to go through the whole buffer, hence O(n).
+Most of the time we will not have to expand the buffer, and therefore it will be faster, but I am considering the worst possible case here to be safe.

 ## Changelog